The Secrets of Generating Art Ideas

 Mirror Neuron URL to PBS Nova Page: http://www.pbs.org/wgbh/nova/sciencenow/3204/01.html

-These are the "monkey see/monkey do" neurons.
-The scientists found them first in monkeys, but human brains are much better at this than monkey brains.
+Mirror neurons are the "monkey see/monkey do" neurons.
+Scientists first found them in monkeys, but human brains are even better at this than monkey brains.
 Teachers and educational researchers all know that imitation is extremely efficient at getting students to learn to do a given task.
 In fact the mirror neurons are extremely important to our early development, as well as for much subsequent learning.
-Imitation almost does not require "teaching".
-Teaching to get a mirror neuron practice response requires modeling, demonstrating, or showing an example.
-Our mirror neurons can make us imitate without thinking.
-It is an instinct.
+Imitation frequently happens without any "teaching".
+Teaching to get a mirror neuron practice response requires modeling, demonstrating, or showing examples.
+Our mirror neurons cause us to imitate without thinking.
+It is instinctive.
 At first it may be amateurish, but it is relatively effortless and we may even be surprised at our first efforts.

 HOW IS THE REST OF THE BRAIN DEVELOPED?

 This leaves us with the dilemma of how to teach students to learn how to learn to do the not-given task.
-How do we teach imagination, critical thinking, and choice making when there are so many choices to imitate in life?
-Imitation is great when the expert has the right solution, and when you can be sure that you have selected the best of the right experts.
-However, as things change, imitation fails.
+How do we teach imagination, critical thinking, transfer of knowledge, synthesizing, and choice making when there are so many choices to imitate in life?
+Imitation may be great when the expert has the right solution, and when you can be sure that you have selected the best of the right experts.
+However, as things change, sooner or later imitation fails.
 The experts are quickly out-dated, but the package label on ideas does not include a shelf-life designation.
-On the other hand, imagination is the ability to see the unseen.
-It is the ability to assess scenarios before they exist.
-We need to use imagination (divergent thinking) in order to tell if the expert is out of date or wrong.
+On the other hand, imagination is the ability to see the unseen before it happens.
+It is the ability to imagine possible discoveries before they take place.
+It is the ability to design the experiment that was never before designed because the means to do it had never been invented or discovered until now.
+Imagination attempts to assess scenarios before they exist.
+We need lots of current information (more widely available than in the past) plus an ability and passion to imagine non-existent information and scenarios in order to tell if the expert may be out of date or wrong.

-But, how do we teach imagination, innovation, and critical thinking?
+But, how do we teach imagination, innovation, skepticism, and critical thinking?
 We do not have to reinvent the wheel, but we do have to teach invention.
-A lesson that could teach us HOW to INVENT the wheel would in fact be be very useful (as invention practice).
+A school lesson that could teach us HOW to INVENT the wheel would in fact be be very useful (as invention practice).
 Imitation teaches us how to make wheels in today's world, but it was imagination that brought about the invention of the wheel.
 The wheel was not invented by the mirror neuron.
 Nothing has ever been invented by imitation.
+'Imagination neurons' (my invented term to describe whatever part of the brain is used during imagination) only grow if they are used.
+They require assignments and practice.
+When they are not used they atrophy.

 In teaching art some parts of the curriculum are simply not the kinds of things that we can expect to teach by employing the students' mirror neurons.
 Art, by definition, is no longer art when it is copied or reproduced.
 We do not learn how to learn to think like an artist by using our mirror neurons.
 We need to understand this.
-However, many students and some art teachers do not realize this.
+However, many students and some art teachers fail to consider this.
 They know by experience that imitation is working well for them, and some art teachers encourage it by showing examples when it is inappropriate.
 To the student it looks like something to imitate.
 To the teacher, it looks like art.
-How will our students learn how to use their imaginations and critical thinking skills if we are not teaching them to use the methods that 'imaginers' and critical thinkers use?
+It may even look better than art that a student has developed honestly.
+However, how will our students learn how to use their imaginations and critical thinking skills unless we are teaching them to use the methods that 'imaginers' and critical thinkers use?

 Simply taking away the examples without teaching the use of the elusive 'imagination neurons' leaves the kids out in the cold.
-We should not be surprised if they enterprise to find something to copy.
+We should not be surprised if they look for something to copy.
 Schools, parents, and society do so much to condition us to be spectators rather than active strategic game players.
 As teachers we constantly say, "Please pay attention, watch closely, listen carefully, and so on."
 Original thinking becomes very risky, and most of us stop doing it.

 Studies show that we loose our divergent thinking ability as we mature.
 Using eight tests of divergent thinking, researchers gave the tests to 1600 preschool children.

 Why does this happen?
-We should not assume that education, parenting, and societal factors are the only things causing this loss of creative thinking habits and skills.
+We should not assume that education, parenting, and societal factors are the only causes of this reduction in creative thinking habits and skills.
 The normal biological development of our brains may be programmed to change the way the brain works as we mature.
 Divergent thinking allows our brains to scan all compartments and categories to look in all the unexpected places for a possible ideas.
-Young children have fewer fixed categories, so it may be natural for their brains to be flexible and quick about this.
-As we accumulate more knowledge we categorize things and our brain tries to keep a log (remember) of where everything is.
-As we mature the volumes or information and the categories become immense and overwhelming at the same time that our brains become less flexible.
-It gets harder and harder for us to scan all these compartments.
+Young children have fewer fixed categories, so it may be natural for their brains to be open, flexible, and quick about this.
+As we accumulate more knowledge we categorize things and our brain tries to keep a log and remember where everything is--or at least how to look for it.
+As we mature the volumes of information and the categories become immense at the same time that our brains become less flexible.
+It gets harder and harder for us to scan all the compartments.
 The need to get things organized seems to be a very important part of our evolved genetics (and sanity).

 Furthermore, we know that genetics varies between individuals.
 Some of us inherit different personality traits.
 We may be predisposed to be more or less capable of divergent thinking and creativity.

-How much of this loss of divergent thinking ability as we mature is only because of our inheritance and the result of getting older?
+How much of this loss of divergent thinking ability as we mature is only because of our genetic programming (inheritance) as we get older?
 How much is because education is built around the efficiency of imitation, thereby failing to encourage and teach us the ways and appropriate times to use our imaginations?
-We cannot say, but common sense tells us that education that requires us to continue to practice divergent thinking will be more beneficial than education that merely trains us to unquestionably acquire the knowledge of experts and believe it.
+We cannot say, but common sense tells us that good education that requires us to continue to practice divergent thinking could continue to nurture the neurons and brains that can think divergently, creatively, and synthesize unrelated and disconnected new information more skillfully.
+Education that merely trains us to unquestionably acquire the knowledge of experts and believe it will allow the imaginative, creative, and synthesizing neurons to atrophy.

 An Opposite Proposal